CircuitVerse/CircuitVerse/.github/ISSUE_TEMPLATE/bug_report.md

 Describe what components (such as login buttons etc.) are affected by the bug.

 **Steps To Reproduce:-**<br>
+Please list the steps you took to get to the bug.<br>
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'